edelgrace/blog/content/post/2013-12-11-fall-2013-semester-in-review.md

   * Comp sci prof called in sick.
 Lecture turned into a work/ask-the-TA-questions period.
 Handed in the assignment electronically and left (sorry to my TA who saw me walk out).
   * Ditched last Russian lecture to work on comp sci project.
 I worked on it until the last half hour before the project was due.
 Close call.

-In terms of procrastination&#8230; I didn&#8217;t do a lot of it until the last two weeks of lectures.
+In terms of procrastination&#8230; I didn't do a lot of it until the last two weeks of lectures.
 Two papers, multiple assignments, and a large project would usually make people stressed out but I took it very casually&#8230; That is, I took it casually until the night before each thing was due.
 The last paper was brutal.
 I stayed up until four in the morning, worked on it for six hours, and got a 94%.
 Sounds legit.

 Now the only thing left to worry about are finals.
-I&#8217;ve already done my Russian final this morning (8 AM finals are horrible, I have to wake up at 5!).
+I've already done my Russian final this morning (8 AM finals are horrible, I have to wake up at 5!).
 It was okay.
 I spent an hour answering the short answer and the other hour doing the short essay.
 I feel like I missed something essential.
-What&#8217;s done is done, I suppose.
+What's done is done, I suppose.

 **Random Thoughts About F2013**